souravkaushik-dev/dottunes/README.md

 ## Credits

-[dottunes](https://github.com/Harsh-23/dottunes) - Original inspiration for the concept and app name, while our implementation took a different direction with a complete rewrite, a rebranded logo, and a redesigned layout and UI.
+The UI and concept are inspired by Musify, while the name and logo are owned by us.
+The recent changes and revamp in the app are also fully owned by us, including the complete rewrite, redesigned layout, and UI.

 <details>
 <summary>Click to show dependencies</summary>